meft-sad/Balance_Control_of_a_Ball/README.md

 ## Introduction

-The objective of this project is to balance a ball on a platform (1D movement) with the use of an Arduino MEGA 2560, a servo motor, sonar and some buttons to facilitate the adjuste in the begining of the operation, saving data and stop and start the machine.
+The objective of this project is to balance a ball on a platform (1D movement) and if the ball is moved to a different position which is not the middle of the board the machine should return it to the middle.

+To do this was used an Arduino MEGA 2560, a servo motor, sonar and some buttons to facilitate the adjuste in the begining of the operation, saving data and stop and start the machine.

 It is possible to see the angulo that the platform is doing in run time due to a 4 digit 7 segement LED display.

 ## Components of the project
 In this section are the list of all componets used to do this project and the corresponding datasheet.